-Reishi is one of the best-known functional mushrooms and has a broad range of potential uses.
-It has featured in oriental medicine for over 2000 years and is now making its mark on the western world.
+Reishi is one of the best-known functional mushrooms, and it has a broad range of potential uses.
+It has featured in oriental medicine for over 2000 years and is now making its mark on the Western world.

 These beautiful fungi were once reserved for nobility due to their rarity in the wild.
 However, they are now widely cultivated and available to people from all walks of life.
 This is wonderful news for anyone hoping to benefit from all they have to offer.
 Their popularity means that reishi mushrooms are now more accessible and affordable than ever before.